Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored

 The uncertainties of the parameters in the astrophysical parameters table are often underestimated \citep{Fouesneau2023}.
 In particular the effective temperature has an uncertainty much larger than the typically given 500\,K ($\sim2$\,\%).
 For the purpose of this work, we assumed a conservative uncertainty of 10\,\% ($\Delta \log T_\mathrm{eff}= 0.043$\,dex) for all stars in the sample, which is a reasonable estimate given the comparison in Fig.~15 of \cite{Fouesneau2023}.
 The uncertainty of the luminosity is strongly dependent on the effective temperature through its use in the bolometric correction.

+An estimate of the projected surface rotation frequency is useful when searching for rotationally split multiplets and examining differential rotation.
 The \emph{Gaia} ESP-HS parameters also include the projected surface rotational velocity $v\sin i$ calculated from the line broadening of the RVS spectra under the assumption that rotation determines the line broadening, which is a valid assumption \citep[cf.,][]{Aerts2023}.
-Together with the luminosity and effective temperature, which gives an estimate of the stellar radius, we can calculate the surface rotation rate of the stars.
+Together with the luminosity and effective temperature, which gives an estimate of the stellar radius, we can calculate the projected surface rotation rate of the stars.
 This parameter, $f_\mathrm{rot}\sin i$, is available for 167 stars.
-Although, it is not very precise with a typical uncertainty $\sim 40\,\%$, it will still be useful in our subsequent analysis.
+Although it is not very precise with a typical uncertainty $\sim 40\,\%$, it still proves useful in our subsequent analysis.